 Infanta Alicia, Duchess of Calabria, a niece of Empress Zita of Austria, aunt of King Juan Carlos of Spain & the oldest member of the Spanish Royal Family died earlier this week aged 99.
 In her honour, we will feature one of her grandest tiaras, the Chaumet Calabria Sapphire Tiara.

 Given as a wedding gift from Infante Alfonso, Duke of Calabria to his bride, Princess Alicia of Bourbon-Parma, in 1936, the Tiara, featuring large sapphires set in an art deco frame, and parure were exhibited along with the rest of the wedding gifts at Chaumet.
 A drawing of the jewels shows that the bracelet can also be worn as a bandeau.
+Other gifts included a Ruby Parure and a Pearl and Diamond Tiara.

 Similarly, Infanta Alicia’s daughter-in-law and successor, Princess Anne of Orleans, wore the Chaumet Calabria Sapphire Tiara in an Official Portrait, taken in the 1960s, after her husband’s succession to the Dukedom of Calabria and taking over the Headship of the House of Bourbon-Two Sicilies.